-The reason I believe the VC holds such a unique place in the landscape of Post Holocaust thought is that it engenders an authenticity that belies other responses.
-This authenticity resides in its refusal to accept classic theodic conclusions that make religious dogma and human suffering easy to swallow, whilst equally not giving up on God and tradition.
-It is in his stubborn refusal to straddle either side of the theological fence that Greenberg unique voice is heard.
-The VC as well as dialectical faith retains fidelity to both the victim and God, whilst simultaneously building a resurgent Jewish theology that places human autonomy in the driver’s seat of history.
-This coupled with its PM motifs of deconstruction and pluralism ensures that even when humanity is in the driver’s seat, there is a certain humility and critical humanism that tempers the danger of absolutism in any guise from taking hold.
-The legacy of the burning children results in an uneasy faith and a compromised religious zeal, but equally mandates a renewed commitment toward the redemptive process where no children should suffer anymore and the tzelem Elokim of every human should be elevated to the highest order.
+The reason I believe the VC holds such a unique place in the landscape of post-Holocaust thought is because it engenders an authenticity that belies other responses.
+This authenticity is reflected in Greenberg’s refusal to accept classic theodic conclusions that make religious dogma and human suffering easy to swallow while equally not giving up on God and tradition.
+It is in his stubborn refusal to straddle either side of the theological fence that Greenberg’s unique voice is heard.
+The VC – as well as dialectical faith – retains fidelity to both the victim and God, while simultaneously building a resurgent Jewish theology that places human autonomy in the driver’s seat of history.
+This observation, coupled with its PM motifs of deconstruction and pluralism, ensures that even when humanity is in the driver’s seat, there is a certain humility and critical humanism that tempers the danger of absolutism in any guise from taking hold.
+The legacy of the burning children results in an uneasy faith and a compromised religious zeal, but – equally – it mandates a renewed commitment toward the redemptive process where no children should suffer anymore and the tzelem Elokim of every human should be elevated to the highest order.

-It is this notion of tzelem Elokim and the journey toward life, that takes pride of place in Greenberg theological corpus, and remains so throughout the many revisions and reformulations it undergoes.
-For Greenberg the central vision dictating any Jewish mission is the march toward life and its supreme value amongst humankind.
-Center stage in his theological corpus is the idea that humans are created in the Divine image.
-This is illustrated by the fact that his current unpublished magnum opus is entitled ‘The Triumph of Life’.
-In his view the biblical journey from creation to redemption is a movement from non-life to life.
-Today, in a post-Holocaust era, this prerogative is even more pressing.
-For Greenberg the greatest religious act in a PM world is the act of restoring the image of God for every huma being.
-The Holocaust and the burning children resist religious language, acting to restore the image of God through dignifying the other is the only religious language worthy of expression.
-Basing his view on a Mishna in Sanhedrin, Greenberg argues that the definitive religious principle is one that reflects the principles set out in the Mishna - dignity, equality, and uniqueness.
-His entire theological corpus is set around these three principles and the historical edifice that houses their development.
-The Halakhic system is the framework from which the supremacy of life and the protection of tzelem Elokim must be administered, and anything in that framework that belies such an agenda, must be incrementally updated.
-The reason Halakha still plays such a central role in Greenberg’s religious manifesto is that he still allies himself unreservedly with orthodoxy.
-For Greenberg orthodoxy, despite its shortcoming and failures, remains the most authentic and faithful expression of judaism throughout the ages and is the denomination that most likely promises continued fidelity to Judaism goals.
+It is this notion of tzelem Elokim, and the journey toward life, that takes pride of place in Greenberg’s theological corpus and remains so throughout the many revisions and reformulations it undergoes.
+For Greenberg, the central vision dictating any Jewish mission is the march toward life and life’s supreme value among humankind.
+Center stage in Greenberg’s theological corpus is the idea that humans are created in the Divine image: this is illustrated by the fact that Greenberg’s current unpublished magnum opus is titled ‘The Triumph of Life.’
+In Greenberg’s view, the biblical journey from creation to redemption is a movement from non-life to life.
+Today, in a post-Holocaust era, this prerogative is even more pressing: for Greenberg, the greatest religious act in a PM world is the act of restoring the image of God for every human being.
+The Holocaust and the burning children resist religious language; rather, acting to restore the image of God through dignifying the other is the only religious language worthy of expression.
+Basing his view on a Mishna in Sanhedrin, Greenberg argues that the definitive religious principle is one that reflects the principles set out in the Mishna – dignity, equality, and uniqueness.
+Greenberg’s entire theological corpus is set around these three principles and the historical edifice that houses their development.
+The Halakhic system is the framework from which the supremacy of life and the protection of tzelem Elokim must be administered, and anything in that framework that belies such an agenda must be incrementally updated.
+The reason Halakha plays such a central role in Greenberg’s religious manifesto is that he still allies himself unreservedly with Orthodoxy.
+For Greenberg, Orthodoxy – despite its shortcoming and failures – remains the most authentic and faithful expression of Judaism throughout the ages and is the denomination that most likely promises continued fidelity to Judaism’s goals.